 Experience using INSZoom or Lawlogix is a bonus!

 Send cover letter and resume to firstname.lastname@example.org with “Business Immigration Paralegal” in subject line for consideration.

 Wright, Constable & Skeen, L.L.P. is an equal opportunity employer and is committed to the maintenance of an employment environment which is welcoming of persons from diverse backgrounds and free from unlawful discrimination and harassment, and in which all of the legal rights of our employees are recognized and protected.
 Unlawful discrimination is strictly prohibited.

 Our firm traces its roots back over one hundred years.
 Multiple generations of the Constables and Skeens have been members of the firm and continue to be active contributors of the firm today.
 WC&S has been part of the legal fabric of Baltimore and Maryland for decades and it is well positioned to continue into the future.
-In addition to servicing clients found throughout the country and actively helping clients in the Mid-Atlantic, it also has offices in Towson, Maryland and Richmond, Virginia.
+In addition to servicing clients found throughout the country and actively helping clients in the Mid-Atlantic, it also has offices in Towson, Bethesda, and Richmond, Virginia.
 Each year, WC&S proudly adds new attorneys to its ranks.

 Quality and Reputation: